rubiefawn/remedy/reference/conditions.md

 The Invisible condition represents an inability to be seen.

 * An invisible creature cannot be seen with senses other than tremorsense and truevision.
-* An invisible creature gains dominance on Evade checks against attacks from creatures that can't see the invisible creature.
+* An invisible creature gains advantage on Evade and Stealth checks against creatures that can't see the invisible creature.

 ## Paralyzed